As with most things cocoa and chocolate, the answer is, “It depends.”

 There are two things to consider with a spring-loaded tensioning mechanism:

 - It can be a challenge to get the same pressure on the stones from batch to batch.
 Differences in pressure can result in differences in grinding time – which can affect the rheology (viscosity and flow characteristics) of the chocolate.
 These differences – if large enough – can lead to different tempering parameters being needed.
 This is less likely to be a factor when batch tempering but can easily show up when using continuous tempering machines.

 - Too much tension (pressure) can led to bending the axles out of true or causing the grinding wheels to not sit flat on the base as there will be more pressure on the inside edge.
 This will lead to reduced grinding efficiency and uneven wear of the grinding wheels and the base.
 And, pointing out the obivous, all that worn stone is dust in your chocolate.

 These are mechanisms that raise the temperature of the stone and have the effect of reducing the amount of time required to start expressing the fat from the nibs.
-Heaters have the effect of reducing the amount of time to required to complete a batch and can speed the evaporation of unwanted volatiles.
+Heaters have the effect of reducing the amount of time to required to complete a batch and, when combined with a fan to increase air circulation, can speed the evaporation of unwanted volatiles.

 The Original Question and Responses

 Which is the best Grinder/Melanger to buy?
 Choosing one is proving difficult, I think I have basically narrowed it down to either a spectra or a cocoatown, they seem to do the same things but are very different in price.
 In desperate need of help to choose!!
 I should also note I am in the UK.